RaviW1/RaviW1.github.io/_posts/2021-5-26-Cassava-Leaf-Detection-Kaggle-Competition.md

 This was my first Kaggle competition and I was able to learn a lot.
 If I were able to redo this, I would not have spent as much time fine-tuning the MobileNet model as most of it didn't lead anywhere.
-Overall, I am happy with this project and I think I learned quite a bit
+Overall, I am happy with this project and I think I learned quite a bit.
 {% include aligner.html images="blog/leaderboard.png" %}

 I meant to get this post out during February or March but I was still revamping the website